-Varying snow conditions may be cleared from the modules when utilizing the Acceptable Dry Cleaning protocol in Section 8.2.
-Do not use prohibited tools or objects to remove snow as it may damage the modules.
+Varying snow conditions may be cleared from the modules when using dry cloths or mops.
 Other snow clearing methods, such as blowers, may be used depending on snow conditions and if approved by First Solar.
 To prevent pile up and overload, periodically clearing snow from the bottom modules first in an array is a critical process.